 Investment Panel

-The establishment of an Investment Panel was agreed by the Strategic Board on the 9th June 2017, as a sub-committee of the Strategic Board (I.1.2.iii above).
+The establishment of an Investment Panel was agreed by the Strategic Board on the 9th of June 2017, as a sub-committee of the Strategic Board (I.1.2.iii above).

 The role of the Investment Panel is to act as an advisory committee to the Strategic Board and Accountability Board.